fight233/DThouse_cxd/documentation20/en/10.cluster/docs.md

 **Step 0:** Plan FQDN of all physical nodes in the cluster, and add the planned FQDN to /etc/hostname of each physical node respectively; modify the /etc/hosts of each physical node, and add the corresponding IP and FQDN of all cluster physical nodes.
 [If DNS is deployed, contact your network administrator to configure it on DNS]

-**Step 1:** If the physical nodes have previous test data, installed with version 1. x, or installed with other versions of TDengine, please backup all data, then delete it and drop all data.
-For specific steps, please refer to the blog "[Installation and Uninstallation of Various Packages of TDengine](https://www.taosdata.com/blog/2019/08/09/566.html)"
+**Step 1:** If the physical nodes have previous test data, installed with version 1. x, or installed with other versions of DThouse, please backup all data, then delete it and drop all data.
+For specific steps, please refer to the blog "[Installation and Uninstallation of Various Packages of DThouse](https://www.taosdata.com/blog/2019/08/09/566.html)"

-**Note 1:** Because the information of FQDN will be written into a file, if FQDN has not been configured or changed before, and TDengine has been started, be sure to clean up the previous data （`rm -rf /var/lib/taos/*`）on the premise of ensuring that the data is useless or backed up;
+**Note 1:** Because the information of FQDN will be written into a file, if FQDN has not been configured or changed before, and DThouse has been started, be sure to clean up the previous data （`rm -rf /var/lib/taos/*`）on the premise of ensuring that the data is useless or backed up;

 **Note 2:** The client also needs to be configured to ensure that it can correctly parse the FQDN configuration of each node, whether through DNS service or modify hosts file.

 **Step 2:** It is recommended to close the firewall of all physical nodes, and at least ensure that the TCP and UDP ports of ports 6030-6042 are open.
 It is **strongly recommended** to close the firewall first and configure the ports after the cluster is built;

-**Step 3:** Install TDengine on all physical nodes, and the version must be consistent, **but do not start taosd**.
-During installation, when prompted to enter whether to join an existing TDengine cluster, press enter for the first physical node directly to create a new cluster, and enter the FQDN: port number (default 6030) of any online physical node in the cluster for the subsequent physical nodes;
+**Step 3:** Install DThouse on all physical nodes, and the version must be consistent, **but do not start taosd**.
+During installation, when prompted to enter whether to join an existing DThouse cluster, press enter for the first physical node directly to create a new cluster, and enter the FQDN: port number (default 6030) of any online physical node in the cluster for the subsequent physical nodes;

 **Step 4:** Check the network settings of all data nodes and the physical nodes where the application is located: